The Certified Administrative Professional (CAP) is an NCCA-accredited certification* designed specifically for the administrative professional.

 The CAP exam is designed from a “blueprint” called the Body of Knowledge.
 The test covers six topic areas, or domains, and breaks the information down into detailed, measurable Performance Outcomes (PO).
 Each domain represents a specific percentage of the exam and is based on a Job Task Analysis.

 The psychometrician analyzes data from the CAP exam using Classical Test Theory (CTT) to evaluate item level qualities including item summary information and option level statistics.
 The psychometrician then makes recommendations for items to retire, exclude, or rekey, and determine a defensible cut score.
 He or she then reviews these recommendations with a group of SMEs; the primary goal of this analysis is to evaluate the quality of each item using indices including P value and Rpbis, flagging any items that are candidates for removal, revision, or improvement.
-Each examination is equated to both the Spring and Fall Examinations and the same pass point applied.
-The test equating process scales candidates in subsequent administrations within the sale scale of measurement as previous forms.
-Candidates must meet the same standard to pass the examination regardless of the difficulty of the examination form presented to them.
+Each examination is equated to both the Spring and Fall Examinations using a Rasch model (from Item Response Theory) and the same passing standard applied.
+The candidate scores calculated during the Rasch analysis are converted to scaled scores, which allows the scores from the current form to be compared to those of previous forms.
+The equating process ensures that candidates meet the same standard to pass the examination regardless of the difficulty of the examination form presented to them.

 Job Task Analysis: